 Future of Employee Monitoring Software

 Monitoring solutions in the future will have the ability to predict which employees are unhappy and thus will be most likely to slack off or resign.
-The cost, time, and hassle of continuously replacing employees will be greatly reduced with these solutions.
+These solutions will greatly reduce the cost, time, and hassle of continuously replacing employees.

 Future employee monitoring solutions will incorporate facial recognition.
-Employers will be required to monitor access to their premises and the location of sensitive equipment in environments where sensitive equipment is used by employees.
+Employers will be required to monitor access to their premises and the location of sensitive equipment in environments where employees use sensitive equipment.

 The Future Workplace